McJackTang/MMPD_rPPG_dataset/README.md

 In this paper, we investigated how state-of-the-art supervised neural network performs on MMPD and studied the influence of skin tone, motion, and light.
 We used the same exclusion criteria as the evaluation on unsupervised methods.
 <!-- <img src='https://github.com/McJackTang/Markdown_images/blob/main/DeepLearning.png' width = 70% height = 70% /> -->

-## Access and Usage
-**This dataset is built for academic use.
-Any commercial usage is banned.**
-To access the dataset, you are supposed to download this [letter of commitment](https://github.com/McJackTang/MMPD_rPPG_dataset/blob/main/Data%20Usage%20Protocol.pdf).
-Send an email to <tjk19@mails.tsinghua.edu.cn> and <yuntaowang@tsinghua.edu.cn> with the signed or sealed protocol as attachment.
-There are two kinds of dataset for convenience: full dataset(370G, 320 x 240 resolution ), mini dataset(48G, 80 x 60 resolution ).
-There are two ways for downloads： OneDrive and Baidu Netdisk for researchers of different regions.
-For those researchers at China, hard disk could also be a solution.